berto805/capstone_2021/README.md

 3. Graylog ingests the logs
 4. Apache Logs are then parse by a pipeline and stored in their designated stream

+In order for apache to send logs we need to configure it on the apache config file.
+The logformat that im using is here as followed (hyphens will be displayed if output is not available):
+* %v - the name of the server being used
+* %h - this is the IP of the client
+* %u - userid of the person requesting the information
+* %t - the timestamp of when the request was made
+* %r - the request line from the client

+Graylog the management log tool.
+In the console I’ve created some pipelines and Streams to help dissect my data.
+Pipelines are used as code to parse the data coming in.
+Streams are used to route messages into categories

 # Future Implementation

 Graylog is a powerful tool that offers ways to help companies in grow and secure systems.
 I would like to work on several implementations with this tool: